cbroms/pith/README.md

 # Pith

+This repository contains the code for running a Pith server and client interface.

+There are two primary components to this project:

+### Frontend

+The client-side portion is a [React](https://reactjs.org/) project using [Redux](https://redux.js.org/) for state management and the [socket.io client library](https://socket.io/docs/client-api/) for interfacing with the backend.
+You can find the client code in the `/frontend` directory.

+### Backend

 The server-side portion of Pith.
 It uses [python-socketio](https://github.com/miguelgrinberg/python-socketio) running on the [aiohttp server](https://github.com/aio-libs/aiohttp), [Arq](https://github.com/samuelcolvin/arq) for task queues, [Redis](https://redis.io/) as a database for task and message queues, and [MongoDB](https://www.mongodb.com/) as a database for storing content.
+You can find it in the `/backend` directory.

 ## Development